 To fix this type of leak, you need to make sure the toilet is positioned correctly; you have a replacement wax ring and an adjustable wrench so that you can unscrew and tighten bolts.
 Some people may feel competent in handling this repair themselves.
 However, if you don’t have the repair tools to hand, then it is often much safer and cost-effective to call out your local plumber to fix the issue.

 If it is not the base of the toilet, then leaks can appear from a number of other locations.
 For example, a crack in the bowl can cause a considerable leak.
-In this case, the toilet will usually need replacing altogether.
+In this case, the toilet will usually need to be replaced altogether.

 Other leaks may be from damage to the ballcock and float.
 If this occurs, then water will continue to fill up the cistern and cause an overflow.
 Similarly, a worn feed line can also mean that water continually enters the tank which can cause a leak and overflow.